When preparing a single-step income statement, which of the follo... | Study Prep in Pearson+

 1

-Step 1: Understand the concept of a single-step income statement.
-A single-step income statement is a simplified format where all revenues are grouped together and all expenses are grouped together.
+Understand the concept of a single-step income statement: A single-step income statement is a simplified format where all revenues are grouped together and all expenses are grouped together.
 Net income is calculated as total revenues minus total expenses.

-Step 2: Analyze the options provided in the problem.
-The correct answer should align with the definition and structure of a single-step income statement.

-Step 3: Evaluate the first option: 'Income tax expense is not included in the calculation of net income.'
-This is incorrect because income tax expense is typically included in the calculation of net income.
+Clarify the treatment of income tax expense: In a single-step income statement, income tax expense is included in the calculation of net income.
+It is not excluded from the calculation.

+Examine the concept of gross profit: Gross profit is not calculated or reported separately in a single-step income statement.
+This format does not distinguish between gross profit and operating expenses.

+Analyze the reporting of operating and non-operating items: In a single-step income statement, operating and non-operating items are not reported in separate sections.
+All revenues and expenses are grouped together without categorization.

 Watch next